 Once a PhD thesis has been deposited in the library, the depositor is no longer considered to be a student.
 So rather than extending their PhD student status, their login would be converted to a type dependent on their contract (Post Doc, Research Assistant, Teaching Fellow, etc), or if they don't have a contract, to a guest login.

 For all thesis students, login suspension dates are set to one week after the end of their current enrolment.
 This allows for submission a day or so after the end of their enrolment (assuming that permission for this has been granted by the FGR) or for delays processing a re-enrolment/submission/etc within FGR.

-Also, after completion of their thesis (submission for Masters and deposition in the library for PhD) a one week grace period is automatically added to allow students some time to sort through their files and take copies of anything they want to keep.
-If more time is required see the section
+Also, after completion of their thesis (submission for Masters and deposition in the library for PhD) a one week grace period is automatically added to allow students time to hand over material to their supervisor, take copies and clean up their files, etc. If more time is required for this a manual override

-An extra grace period covering the first two weeks of each year is also provided for any thesis enrolments ending during the University's Christmas shutdown period (typically two or three days before Christmas through until the first week in January).
-This is to ensure that a login isn't suspended during a time when there may be no technical support staff around to re-enable it.
+An extra grace period covering the first two weeks of each year is also added to any thesis enrolments ending during the University's Christmas shutdown period (typically two or three days before Christmas through until the first week in January).
+This is most likely to apply to PhD students who have not re-enrolled for the following year and so whose enrolment ends on 31st December of the current year.
+They may be due to submit at the end of the year but have been allowed by FGR to submit early in the following year without re-enrolling.
+Or there may have been some other delay in processing a re-enrolment.
+Whatever the reason, this grace period is intended to ensure that a login won't be suspended when there may be no technical support staff around to re-enable it.